TejasDeshmukh13/RetailPro/README.md

 - 💰 **Expense Tracking**: Efficiently record and categorize transactions.
 - 🖥️ **User-Friendly GUI**: Tkinter-based interface for easy navigation.

-### **Motivation**
-Existing tools often lack the ability to integrate inventory and expense tracking efficiently.
-Observing these gaps, RetailPro was designed to help retailers streamline operations with minimal effort.

 ---

 ## 🎯 **Objectives**